ifedolapomi/Library-Database-Management/README.md

 4. Test the query
 5. Perform Update and Delete Tests
 ### Write SQL Queries for Operations
 ### Set Up the MySQL Database Connection
+using !pip install mysql-connector-python and connecting it to the local machine sql

+### Set Up the MySQL Database Connection